 There is no better spot to unwind than on the Placencia Peninsula.

-This relaxed area has calm, golden-sand beaches, gently swaying palm trees and vibrant homes that will immediately put you in the holiday mood.
+This relaxed area has calm, golden-sand beaches, gently swaying palm trees, and vibrant homes that will immediately put you in the holiday mood.

 Examine Belizean art at Lola’s Art Gallery and Art n’ Soul Gallery in the city after you’ve had your fill of the beach.

 The Placencia Municipal Pier offers both harbor views and souvenir shopping.
-It is one of the best things to do in Belize.

 1.16.
 Blue Hole National Park in St. Herman